Argument principle: Applications and consequences

 is power sum symmetric polynomial of the roots of f.

 Another consequence is if we compute the complex integral:

 for an appropriate choice of g and f we have the Abel–Plana formula:

 which expresses the relationship between a discrete sum and its integral.

+The argument principle is also applied in control theory.
+In modern books on feedback control theory, it is commonly used as the theoretical foundation for the Nyquist stability criterion.
+Moreover, a more generalized form of the argument principle can be employed to derive Bode's sensitivity integral and other related integral relationships.